typelevel/typelevel.github.com/_posts/2016-02-03-variance-and-functors.md

 # Covariance
 The common example is `List[+A]` which is covariant in its type parameter, denoted by the `+` next to the `A`.
 A type constructor with a covariant type parameter means that if there is a subtyping relationship between the type parameter, there is a subtyping relationship between the two instances of the type constructor.
-This means that if we have a `List[Circle]`, we can substitute it anywhere we have a `List[Shape]`.
+For example if we have a `List[Circle]`, we can substitute it anywhere we have a `List[Shape]`.

 ## Read
 Another example of covariance is in parsing, for example in the following `Read` type class.